Algebras and varieties: The varieties

 We claim $\cV_{\cT}$ is the zero set of the set of all the $f^*_{\mathbf o(h_t,h_{t'},p,q),n}$ as one varies over all overlap relations.
 But this is a consequence of Theorem \ref{thm-buch} since by taking the zero set we obtain exactly the points $(c_{t,n})$ such that $\{t-\sum_{n\in\cN(t)}c_{t,n}n\}$ is the reduced \grb basis of the ideal it generates.

 \end{proof}

 \begin{remark}{\rm In the proof of Theorem~\ref{thm-var} choosing different sequences of simple reductions for the complete reductions, might give rise to different sets of polynomials.
-But, the zero sets of these different sets of polynomials correspond to the coefficients in the reduced \grb basis of $I$, for each $I$, which are unique.} \end{remark}
+But the zero sets of these different sets of polynomials are the same since they correspond to the coefficients in the reduced \grb basis of $I$, for each $I$, and therefore they are unique.} \end{remark}

-Now we restate in a more precise way the list of properties of the algebras in a variety $\cV_{\cT}$.